North Western Hotel, Liverpool: History

+opened on 13 December 2022.
+In 2013 the Head of Steam closed and the site re-furbished as The NorthWestern, a Wetherspoons pub; in 2022 Barbara Daley's moved to new premises and the site converted to the Stoke brasserie.

 Architecture

 The building is constructed in stone with a slate roof in the Renaissance Revival style resembling a French château.
 The Baroque details are in the Second Empire style, common for this time period.
 It has five storeys, a basement and an attic, and is in 21 bays.
 The end bays and the bays flanking the three-bay centre are carried up into towers.
 The central entrance is round-arched, and is flanked by Doric columns.
+The entrance hall features granite columns, a period fireplace and a grand staircase.